suyash-boop/Eco-Buddy/README.md

 ## 🤝 Contributions

 We welcome contributions from the community!
-Feel free to fork this repo, open an issue, or submit a pull request to improve the platform.
+Feel free to fork this repo, open an issue, or submit a pull request to improve the platform..

 ---